Most employers in Alberta are required by law to have workers’

 If you are a non-profit employer who engages volunteers who receive

-nominal or no remuneration for their services, you may apply to
+nominal or no remuneration for their services, you may apply

-of a church or community hall).
+building of a church or community hall).

-If you are an employer who is for profit, you may also apply to
+If you are an employer who is for profit, you may also apply to cover

-patriotism, civic-mindedness, or religious or charitable purposes.
+civic-mindedness, or religious or charitable purposes.
+Otherwise,

-Otherwise, if the volunteers
+if the volunteers

 are there to solely support your business activity/profitability,